 EnterViaLaundry isn’t like most restaurants.
 To access it, unsurprisingly, you walk through a residential laundry into the home of co-owner and cook Helly Raichura.

 Beyond a heavy red door, in a candle-lit dining room, you’ll find up to five faces you’ll likely never have encountered before, sitting around a grand grey wooden table.
 These are the people you’ll be sharing tonight’s inventive, 10-course degustation with.

-Raichura works in human resources Monday to Friday for clients including BP and Boeing, but come Saturday night she transforms her Box Hill home into an intimate vegetarian (or vegan) dining experience for six guests.
-To land a seat, you book through the restaurant’s website.
-You can lock in up to five chairs (the meal costs $85 per person, and it’s BYO), but Raichura recommends going it alone.
+Raichura works in human resources Monday to Friday, but come Saturday night she transforms her Box Hill home into an intimate dining experience for up to 12 guests.
+To land a seat, you'll need to join a waitlist on the restaurant’s website, and Raichura recommends attending alone rather than bringing a group.

 “You would come back for the food,” she says.
 “But also come back with the expectation of meeting new people and having different conversations.”

 Throughout the evening Raichura dashes between the dining room and open-plan kitchen, putting finishing touches on her immaculately tidy plates while sharing the origins of her Indian-inspired menu.